-You know the largest province in Japan called Hokkaido?
-In this article we will walk through northern Japan on the second largest island in the archipelago and in its numerous prominent cities such as Sapporo, Hakodate, Otaru and Asahikawa.
+You know the biggest province in Japan called Hokkaido?
+In this article, we will walk through northern Japan on the second largest island in the archipelago and its numerous prominent cities such as Sapporo, Hakodate, Otaru and Asahikawa.

-The biggest city in Hokkaido is its capital, Sapporo considered the fifth largest city in Japan.
+Hokkaido's largest city is its capital, Sapporo considered the fifth largest city in Japan.
 The second largest city in Hokkaido is Asahikawa, followed by Hakodate.
 Other interesting cities are Otaru, Obihiro, Nemuro, Kushiro and Abashiri.

-Hokkaido province has a total of 180 municipalities, 35 of which are considered cities, 130 smaller cities and 15 villages.
-Several of these cities have become famous for the quality of their local production or geographical characteristics.
+Hokkaido Prefecture has a total of 180 municipalities, 35 of which are considered cities, 130 minor towns and 15 villages.
+Several of these cities have become famous for the quality of their local production or geographical features.

-Hokkaido is an island that is somewhat separated from the main island of Japan.
+Hokkaido is an island that is slightly separated from the main island of Japan.
 The only tunnel that connects Hokkaido with the main island of Japan is called the Seikan Tunnel.

 Sapporo, the capital of Hokkaido, is Japan's fourth largest city with 2 million people.

-Hokkaido is famous for its Snow Festival and numerous other winter attractions.
-Despite the heavy snow that hits Hokkaido, the province is known for its farms and rural areas, as well as having beautiful fields of flowers during the summer.
+Hokkaido is famous for its snow festival and countless other attractions in winter.
+Despite the heavy snow that hits Hokkaido, the prefecture is known for its farms and rural areas, as well as beautiful fields of flowers during the summer.
 Furano is one of the cities full of flowers in summer and also the coldest place in winter.

 Hokkaido is the 21st largest island in the world.

-Sapporo is a city full of tourist attractions, only in it we find countless places like: museums, parks, historic villages, festivals and mountains full of snow.
+Sapporo is a city full of tourist attractions, only in it we can find numerous places such as: museums, parks, historic villages, festivals and mountains full of snow.
 It is possible to create an article with 100 things for tourists to visit in Sapporo.
-Each city has numerous attractions, there are numerous parks and mountains to venture out.
+Each city has numerous attractions, there are numerous parks and mountains to venture into.

 There are many protected forests and 6 beautiful national parks that are: